diabetes myths

 Myth 4: Type 1 diabetes can be cured.

 Fact: There is no cure for diabetes.
-Diabetes is a complex disease and scientists are still researching how it develops and what causes it.
+Diabetes is a complex disease, and scientists are still researching how it develops and what causes it.
 So far, they haven’t found a cure.
 Because there is not yet a cure, people with type 1 diabetes must manage their blood glucose levels every day of their life.
-They do this with insulin therapy, healthy eating and physical activity.
+They do this through insulin therapy, healthy eating and physical activity.

 Diabetes is not curable — at least not yet.
 But the good news is that diabetes can be managed.